-The financial statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP), on the accrual basis of accounting and present net assets, revenues, gains and losses based on the existence or absence of donor-imposed restrictions.
+The financial statements are prepared in accordance U.S. with generally accepted accounting principles (GAAP), on the accrual basis of accounting and present net assets, revenues, gains and losses based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets and changes therein are classified as follows: